Overview of a Salpingectomy Procedure

 How is a salpingectomy performed?

-Your surgeon may perform your salpingectomy using the laparotomy or laparoscopy method.
-In a laparotomy surgery, your surgeon makes a large open incision into your abdomen.
-In laparoscopy, your surgeon uses instruments inserted into small incisions in your lower abdomen.
+• In laparoscopy, your surgeon uses instruments inserted into small incisions in your lower abdomen.
 This method involves a somewhat shorter recovery time and is less invasive than the laparotomy method so it is the preferred approach.

-Using either method, you will receive anesthesia and will not be awake during the procedure.
+With either method, you will receive anesthesia and will not be awake during the procedure.

-There are 2 main types of salpingectomy:
+There are 2 main types of salpingectomy.

 1. Partial salpingectomy